 Don’t expect them to give to an organization, but expect them to give to a cause.

 We’ve seen it work time and time again.
 Highlight a specific student or program that benefits from their donation, whether it be scholarships, new equipment, or program funding.
 Show them that their money is going to a worthwhile cause.
+The likes of fundraising platforms such as GoFundMe see many crowdfunding campaigns for students wishing to raise the funds for their college education, so before you ask if people would give for these efforts, they already do.

 Give options for how to donate.